 Class 5: these are the most durable woods.
 They can be in contact even with salt water.

 For bathroom furniture, class 1 woods are therefore to be avoided.
 Woods from classes 2 to 5 are suitable.
 Exotic woods (class 4 or 5) such as teak are particularly suitable for wood protection in a bathroom.
 Teak is particularly recommended for wooden vanity units which are particularly exposed to humidity and splashes of water.
 Higher class woods are naturally more resistant to moisture, but they must be protected to keep your wooden furniture in good condition for as long as possible.
+If you would like to know more, you can read our article on protecting teak in the bathroom.

 If the wood is not protected, water will cause damage to the wood such as stains or deformation.
 In order to keep your wood in good condition, it is essential to protect your wooden furniture in a bathroom.